 The Size of the A3 is one of its major selling points for me.
 It’s the size of an A4 from a decade or so ago.
 A size that works well on UK roads.
 It never feels oversized on the move and parking it is easy.
 In my week with it I never felt like I was missing the extra size of an A4 or the convenience of a hatchback.
 The interior has plenty of room for four adults and the boot is easily large enough for a weekend away or a weekly shop for all the family.

-Overall, the A3 Saloon is an appealing choice for small families or people covering decent miles who don’t the extra space that an estate (or Avant) would bring.
+Overall, the A3 Saloon is an appealing choice for small families or people covering decent miles who don’t need the extra space that an estate (or Avant) would bring.
 I think it makes more sense in the UK than the A4 Saloon and looks better too.
 The interior quality is top notch and actually easier to live with than some of the more expensive Audis thanks to the inclusion of real buttons.
 I think it looks pretty good in red too.